From being inspired by Ronaldo's tears to becoming Man Utd talisman: The rise of Bruno Fernandes

 “The coaches always used to tell him to leave and go home but he would always reply saying: ‘Just one more, I’ll stay a little longer.'"

-“Bruno was always very dedicated in training, he wanted to train all of the time to improve skills,” Nuno Presume, former Sporting CP assistant manager added.
+“Bruno was always very dedicated in training, he wanted to train all of the time to improve skills,” former Sporting assistant manager Nuno Presume added.
 "Bruno has a well-placed shot, a very good short and long pass and, without the ball, he puts pressure on his opponents very well.

 “He also brought leadership, on and off the field, to the team and was always demanding and rigorous.
 He had a great passion for training and for the game.”